rexcfnghk/pricing-store/README.md

 - [x] `PUT /providers/{id}/currencyconfigs?base={baseCurrency}&quote={quoteCurrency}` Updates currency pair setting for a provider
 - [x] `GET /providers/bestprice?base={baseCurrency}&quote={quoteCurrency}` Get best price among all available providers for a given currency pair
   - Requires a JWT with a payload `{ "sub": {customerId} }`

+The endpoints can also be visualised by visiting the Swagger UI generated from `openapi/openapi.yaml`

 ## Assumptions